viamrobotics/docs/docs/services/data/capture/_index.md

 ### Images are dim on start up

 If you are capturing camera data, it can happen that the camera captures and syncs miscolored or dark images upon start up.
+Wait for a few seconds and you should see correctly colored images.

 ## Next steps